softwaresaved/distance-consultancy/developer/DllBaseAddresses.md

 In Visual Basic, the default DLL base address is &H1100000.
 This will cause lots of memory re-allocation.
 Components will load faster if a random number between this and &H80000000 is chosen.

-DLL addresses used to date in Distance components to date are as follows.
+DLL addresses used to date in Distance components are as follows.

 | Component    | Address    |
 | ------------ | ---------- |